The Impact Of Alcohol Addiction

 Through such change, alcohol dependence can develop, alongside physical and mental health problems.
-On a physical note, alcohol abuse can cause liver disease, inflammatory conditions, diabetes and pancreatic problems, heart disease, damage to the central nervous system and a depleted immune system.
+On a physical note, alcohol abuse can cause liver disease, inflammatory conditions, alcohol-induced vision problems, diabetes and pancreatic problems, heart disease, damage to the central nervous system and a depleted immune system.
 On psychological levels, abuse can develop into an addiction, mental health issues such as depression and panic disorders, memory loss, cognitive damages, personality disorders and poor impulse control.

 Here are the effects of alcohol, which can worsen as consumption continues.

 Short term effects are common through initial use and abuse.
 Such levels of alcohol exposure will be new to both the body and brain, resulting in some changes to health and wellbeing.
 Short-term impacts of heavy drinking can either be experienced in the moment or post-consumption.

 - A sense of relaxation

 - A sense of euphoria

 - Poor memory